Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Effects of Secondary Parameters on the Solidification Shoreline

 The volatile C/H ratio of the bulk volatile inventory is varied from 0.1 to 10, encompassing C/H ratios from 100$\times$ solar metallicity up to the bulk-earth C/H ratio \citep{Wang2018}.
 We vary the C/H ratio at two fixed values of the oxygen fugacity: $\Delta{\rm IW}=-4$ and $\Delta{\rm IW}=+4$, which allows us to explore the speciation of the atmosphere as the C/H ratio is varied for both an oxidising and reducing mantle.
 We omit nitrogen chemistry in these simulations in order to isolate the effects of carbon chemistry.
 While this method conserves the total mass of volatile carbon plus hydrogen in the system, it does not conserve the total mass of the atmosphere, given that we do not use a fixed volatile oxygen budget in our simulations.
 However, the atmospheric masses in these simulations are all consistent to within a factor of 4 (see figures A\ref{fig:oxygenfugacityatmmasses} and A\ref{fig:carbonstudyatmmasses}).
 Therefore, we do not expect these inconsistent atmospheric masses to affect our findings.

 When the volatile C/H ratio in the mantle-atmosphere system is increased for a reducing mantle ($\Delta{\rm IW} = -4$), the net atmospheric flux at the time of solidification increases with increasing carbon volatile fraction (figure \ref{fig:carbonstudyresults}).
+The global melt fraction is constant for these simulations because all of the planets have solidified, i.e., the simulations terminate after reaching a global melt fraction less than 1\,\%.
 This result implies that the planet is further away from the region of the parameter space corresponding to a permanent magma ocean, since the models terminate at mantle solidification, which is not necessarily at radiative equilibrium.
 If the C/H ratio is increased when $\Delta{\rm IW} = -4$ for the mantle, we see greater CH$_4$ volume mixing ratios (figure \ref{fig:carbonstudyspeciation}), eventually leading to CH$_4$ supplanting H$_2$ as the primary atmospheric constituent.
 This change in the speciation of the atmosphere leads to a smaller downward longwave radiative flux at the base of the atmosphere (figure \ref{fig:carbonstudyspeciation}), which is due to the smaller absorption cross-section of CH$_4$ relative to that due to the H$_2$-H$_2$ continuum (figure \ref{fig:molecularopacities}), thus it also leads to a reduced greenhouse heating rate of the surface.

 When the volatile C/H ratio in the mantle-atmosphere system is increased for an oxidising mantle ($\Delta{\rm IW} = 4$), the global melt fraction of the planet decreases.
+The net atmospheric flux is constant for these simulations because all of the planets have reached energetic equilibrium, i.e., the simulations terminate after the net flux decreases below 0.2\,W m$^{-2}$.
 Similar to the results for a more reducing mantle ($\Delta{\rm IW} = -4$), an increasing C/H ratio leads to CO$_2$ replacing H$_2$O as the primary atmospheric constituent (figure \ref{fig:carbonstudyspeciation}).
 Again, this results in a smaller downward longwave radiative flux at the base of the atmosphere, and thus a reduced greenhouse heating rate of the surface, given the smaller absorption cross-section of CO$_2$ compared to H$_2$O over the relevant wavelength regime (figure \ref{fig:molecularopacities}).